francescoimola/my-site/_notes/works/greenwich-galleries.md

 ---
 title: University of Greenwich Galleries, 2018-2020
-description: Some of the projects I've worked on from my time at University of Greenwich Galleries
+description: Curatorial support, installation, exhibition design, and photography for the University of Greenwich Galleries.
 ---
 <style>
     .split-layout img {